tribe-framework/storylang.json/README.md

 - it could have a custom transition on swipe.

 ### line-angle

+## Storyboard
-you can angle your story-line or swipe-line to experiment with user experience.
+A single layout, with a single defined purpose.
+Goes from 0% scroll to 100% (or infinite, in the case of endless scrolling pages).
+Could also go to -100% or minus-infinity while scrolling upwards.
+There are 4 types of storyboards, as explained below. you can angle your story-line or swipe-line to experiment with user experience.

 ## address